 What happens to the platysma (green arrow) during facelift surgery-the bands (the front edge of the muscle) sutured together and the back edge tightened in a posterior-superior direction (blue arrows)

 A contoured, smooth neck that creates a well-defined jawline is universally associated with youth and attractiveness.
-When the neck's skin and underlying muscles lose their firmness, the sagging can make women and men look older than they feel.
-Board-certified plastic surgeon Dr. Jeffrey Kenkel performs neck lift surgery in Dallas to help patients from Frisco, Denton, McKinney, and other nearby cities look more youthful by tightening both the skin and muscle, and reducing underlying fat.
+When the neck’s skin and underlying muscles lose their firmness, the sagging can make women and men look older than they feel.
+Board-certified plastic surgeon Dr. Jeffrey Kenkel performs neck lift surgery in Dallas to help patients from Frisco, Fort Worth, Frisco, and other nearby cities look more youthful by tightening both the skin and muscle and reducing underlying fat.
+A lower facelift also addresses the jawline.

-Our necks are often where we first notice skin laxity.
-Fine lines such as crow's feet around the eyes may appear earlier, but it's often the aging neck that prompts people to first start thinking about cosmetic surgery.
-Women and men can both benefit from neck lift surgery and age is not really much of a consideration.
+Our neck and jawline are often where we first notice skin laxity and changes.
+Fine lines such as crow’s feet around the eyes may appear earlier, but it’s often the aging neck that prompts people to first start thinking about cosmetic surgery.
+Women and men can both benefit from neck lift surgery and age is not much of a consideration.
 Some neck lift patients may be in their 40s, while others may be in their 50s, 60s, or even older.
-The neck lift procedure is not restricted by age.
+The neck lift and lower facelift procedures are not restricted by age.

 People considering a neck lift want to: